Home-modules/docs/usage/setup.md

 If the hub has a graphical operating system and a browser that you can use:

-1. Open <http://localhost> (or <https://localhost> if you use HTTPS) on your browser.
+1. Open <http://localhost> (or <https://localhost> if HTTPS is enabled) on your browser.
 2. Install the app if prompted to.

 Otherwise:

 1. Connect the hub to a local network.
-2. Connect your smart phone or computer to the same network
+2. Connect your smart phone or computer to the same network.
 3. Find the local IP address of the hub and enter it in the browser's address bar on your phone or laptop.
 4. Install the app if prompted to.

 ### Login

+After opening the web app, you will see a login screen.
 Enter these default credentials:

 - Username: `admin`